 Conclusion

-The double-click feature is a simple way to save you time when working in Excel.
-The double-click helps to make it easier to read and view your workspace as well as minimise the time it takes to complete essential tasks.
-So, go ahead and save these tips to try in your next Excel session.
+The double-click feature is a simple way to save time when working in Excel.
+It makes it easier to read and view your workspace and minimises the time it takes to complete essential tasks.
+So, save these tips to try in your next Excel session.